The new requirements and cuts to the food stamp program in the U.S. come into effect.

 The law also imposes restrictions on the products that can be purchased with SNAP benefits.

-From now on, benefits will not be allowed to be used for purchases of:
+From now on, using benefits to purchase will not be allowed:

 -Sugary drinks, sodas, and energy drinks.